Posted on December 18, 2017

 Start your engines, Charlotte is a NASCAR wonderland!
 Home to the historic Charlotte Motor Speedway and the NASCAR Hall of Fame, Charlotte is one of the best places in the country to get your racing fix.
 Summer is a great time to visit Charlotte because there are tons of races going on, from the Coca Cola 500 to drag races.
 You can even catch the Monster Truck Bash in August to get your dirt and destruction on!

 Charlotte is home to the U.S. National Whitewater Center.
 The whitewater course is man made, but don’t let that fool you.
 The USNWC is the real deal and backs it up by being an official U.S. Olympic Training Site for Whitewater Canoe Slalom.
-Rafters with trained raft guides can tackle Class II, III, and IV rapids on the artificial whitewater channels.
+Rafters with trained raft guides can tackle Class II, III and IV rapids on the artificial whitewater channels.
 The fun doesn’t stop there.
 The USNWC also offers kayaking, mountain biking, rock climbing, hiking, and canoeing.
 This is a can’t miss in Charlotte.

 Although complimenting Charlotte’s barbecue got Michelle Obama into the middle of a very weird Carolina barbecue war, we still think the city serves up some of the finest BBQ in the country.
 We recommend the brisket at Mac’s Speed Shop.
-The good food doesn’t stop at barbecue.
+The good food does not stop at barbecue.
 Charlotte offers many other delicious cuisine including Sushi, Southern Comfort/Soul, and a couple of mean brunch places.
 You can’t write about the food of Charlotte without mentioning Price’s Chicken Coop, the go to spot for southern fried chicken.
-If you’re looking for a nice patio, we recommend Whiskey Warehouse, which offers rooftop views of the city skyline.
+If you are looking for a nice patio, we recommend Whiskey Warehouse, which offers rooftop views of the city skyline.

 The Dairy Queen on Wilkinson Boulevard, a designated historic site, is the epitome of an old-school ice cream joint.
 It displays the only Dairy Queen Eskimo still in use in the country.
 Built in 1947, this Dairy Queen is the oldest franchise ice cream chain in North Carolina.
 On a hot summer night you can find the drive-up packed with classic hot rods alongside hybrids and SUVs.